spatts14/Xenium_5k_analysis_pipeline/docs/RSE_best_practices.md

     ```

 3. Add the hooks you want to use in the `.pre-commit-config.yaml` file.
-Here is an example configuration that includes `ruff` for linting and `black` for code formatting:
+Here is an example configuration that includes `pre-commit` for linting and `ruff` for code formatting:

     ```yaml
         repos: